Astroua/TurbuStat/docs/tutorials/statistics/scf_example.rst

     >>> scf = SCF(cube, size=11)  # doctest: +SKIP

 `size` describes the total size of one dimension of the correlation surface and will compute the SCF up to a lag of 5 pixels in each direction.
 Alternatively, a set of custom lag values can be passed using `roll_lags` (see the example with physical units below).
-No restriction is placed on the values of these lags, however the azimuthally average spectrum is only usable if the given lags are symmetric with positive and negative values.
+No restriction is placed on the values of these lags, however the azimuthally-averaged spectrum is only usable if the given lags are symmetric with positive and negative values.
 Also note that lags do not have to be integer values! `~turbustat.statistics.SCF` handles non-integer shifts by shifting the data in the Fourier plane.

 To compute the SCF, we run: